-Hilton used to make a nominal charge ($12.50 per 5,000 points) to make transfers.
-This has now changed – points pooling, as they call it, is now FREE.
+Hilton Honors allows FREE transfers via a service it calls points pooling.
 You can send up to 500,000 points, albeit across no more than six transactions, and receive up to 2 million points per calendar year.

 It works well.
-Every time that my wife has a Hilton stay I sweep the points across to my account.
+Every time that my wife has a Hilton stay I sweep the points across to my account, partly to keep things tidy and partly because I have higher Hilton status than her and it makes sense that redemptions are booked via my account.
 You can find out more on this page of the Hilton Honors website.

-Marriott Bonvoy allows you to transfer your points to anyone.
+Marriott Bonvoy allows you to transfer your points to anyone, for free.
 Full details are here.

 There is a cap of 100,000 points per year.
-There is no fee for the transfer but you need to call Marriott to get it done.
-It cannot be done online.
+A recent improvement is that transfers can now be done online.

 World of Hyatt

 Hyatt points can be transferred to any other member for FREE by filling in this PDF form.
 You can only make a transfer once every 30 days.
-In theory you are meant to redeem them as soon as the transfer is complete but my understanding is that this is not enforced.
+In theory you are meant to redeem them as soon as the transfer is complete but this is not enforced.

-There is one unpublished rule, which I came a cropper with a couple of years ago.
-Both the giving and receiving accounts must have had a qualifying Hyatt stay during the previous 12 months.
+I have had problems in the past with the service centre insisting that both the giving and receiving accounts must have had a qualifying Hyatt stay during the previous 12 months.
 This is what it means when the PDF form says that both accounts must be ‘active’.